galvez/nuxpress/README.md

 [3]: http://docs.locust.io/en/latest/api.html#taskset-class
 ```

-if you remove the second link, you get an aesthetically unpleasing unordered
+If you remove the second link, you get an aesthetically unpleasing unordered
 list.
 Plus you have to keep track of references, even if you use slugs as link
 identifiers instead of numbers.
 In `nuxpress`, all you have to do is: